s-palmer/CV/README.md

 | Acebook               | Social networking app, implementing CRUD fundamentals | Ruby On Rails, PostgreSQL | Link |
 | Ad Interest Explorer  | A webapp to explore the audiences that Facebook allows advertisers to use to target users | NextJS, NodeJS, ExpressJS, Facebook Graph API | Link |

-## Work Experience
+## Professional Experience

+**Maker's Academy** (August - December 2021)

+_Maker's Academy is a 16-week intensive coding bootcamp focused on teaching the fundamentals of software engineering with JavaScript & Ruby_
+Whilst at Maker's, I learned:
+- The principles of object-oriented design & test-driven development
+- How to write clean, reliable and maintainable code
+- How to pair-program in the driver-navigator style to problem solve effectively
+- Collaboration on GitHub projects using continuous integration & automated deployment
+- How to debug effectively
+- Skills to help me be confident in learning new technologies
+- Working in an agile development team using XP values

 **Self-Employed** (May 2018 to Current)
-_Digital Consultant_

-* Provide consulting and campaign execution services for several established digital marketing agencies
+_For the last 3.5 years, I have run my own small business providing marketing consultancy and campaign execution services for several established marketing agencies & some small DTC brands_
-* Provide strategic guidance and marketing consultancy services for several small eCommerce brands across SEO and paid advertising
+* Strategic guidance, search engine optimisation and paid advertising channels
-* Started consulting remotely while living in Asia.
-As such, I am comfortable with remote working and collaboration across multiple timezones
+* Worked from Asia for 3 years becoming confident with remote working, communication and collaboration across multiple timezones
-* As it is my own business, I am also responsible for:
-  * Client acquisition
-  * Client communication
-  * Project management
-  * Reporting and analysis
-  * Invoicing

 Key work:

-- Built Google Ads division at a well-known social agency from spending £x per year to £y per year
+- Worked with an established social agency to grow their Google Ads team, provide training and increase managed spend from £7,000 per quarter to over £100,000 per quarter
 - Managed React SEO project to help security tech firm increase their search visibility and resolve Google crawl issues, using React-Helmet and pre-rendering.

 **Illuminate Agency** (September 2014 to May 2018)
 _Account Director_
   (Sept.
 2015 - May 2016 as Digital Marketing Manager, Oct.
 2014 - Sept.
 2015 as Digital Marketing Analyst)

-* Experienced in several areas from paid search and paid social to search engine optimisation (SEO)
+* Experienced in paid search advertising, paid social media advertising and search engine optimisation (SEO)
-* Strategic lead and point of contact for key accounts including Castore Sportswear and Bremont Watches 􏰂 Worked on client acquisition strategies and new business pitches
+* Strategic lead and point of contact for key accounts including Castore Sportswear and Bremont Watches
+* Developed client acquisition strategies and new business pitches
-* Recruited and managed a team of analysts and account managers
+* Recruited, trained and managed a team of analysts and account managers
-* Created and executed numerous digital advertising campaigns across a range of channels
+* Created and executed digital advertising campaigns across a range of paid marketing channels

-- Developed SEO strategies
-- Website migrations

-Any experience relevent to software development
+* Developed and executed SEO strategies & campaigns, and consulted on website platform migrations (incl.
+Drupal to Shopify, Magento to Shopify)

 ## Skills